Indigo: Stitch & Colour

 Instructor: BR Goldstein

-Together, we will explore the tension at the heart of indigo: the balance between deliberate control and the unpredictable nature of the organic.
+This workshop explores the tension at the heart of indigo: the balance between deliberate control and the unpredictable nature of the organic.
+All materials—including fabric, thread, tools, and dye—will be provided.

 BR Goldstein is a Canadian Artist who is a graduate of the Ontario College of Art and Design University in Toronto Canada, she received an MFA from Parsons the New School, in New York City.
-Primarily a painter and textile artist, Goldstein has worked across many media and exhibited across Canada, and the US: Including HabourFront Center in Toronto, Canada; The Greenville Museum of Art in Greenville, NC; The Durham Arts Guild, Durham NC; The Raleigh Fine Art Society, Raleigh, NC, solo shows include Aspace Gallery, Toronto Canada; Mercer Union, Toronto, Canada; and Anchorlight, Raleigh NC, Goldstein has received awards from the Canada Council for the Arts, the Ontario Arts Council and the Puffin Foundation.
-She has spent the past 7 years living in North Carolina immersed in it's strong tradition of textile art.
-Her solo exhibition of new textile paintings will open Spring 2025 at Horace Williams House in Chapel Hill, North Carolina, a museum of regional art and history.
+Primarily a painter and textile artist, Goldstein has worked across many media and exhibited across Canada, and the US.
+She spent the past 7 years living in North Carolina immersed in its strong tradition of textile manufacturing and textile art.